AaltoRSE/speech2text/docs/source/user_guide.md

 module load speech2text
 ```

+This needs to be done only once in this terminal session.
+The session ends when you close your terminal tab.
+However, running it multiple times does not hurt.

 Next, replace `my.name@aalto.fi` and `mylanguage` with your email address and the language of the audio files you are about to submit for processing, respectively, as follows:

 ```bash